 When you hear “These are BETTER than Krispy Kreme’s”, then you know you’ve hit a home run.

-Every summer, when the kids were out of school, I would let Corinne and Grayson choose a recipe for me to make that took more time than I might have during the school year.
-Not one of my shortcut recipes In the past, Corinne has chosen Double-Stuffed Cinnamon Rolls and Churros with Vanilla Icing For Dipping.
+Every summer, when the kids were out of school, I would let my kids choose a recipe for me to make that took more time than I might have during the school year-not one of my shortcut recipes.
+In the past, Corinne has chosen Double-Stuffed Cinnamon Rolls and Churros with Vanilla Icing For Dipping.
 We live about 35 minutes away from the closest “Hot Now!”
-Krispy Kreme sign, so a couple of years ago, Grayson asked me to make glazed donuts just like theirs.
+Krispy Kreme sign.
+A couple of years ago, Grayson asked me to make glazed, yeast dougnuts just like Krispy Kreme.

-When I started looking for recipes for Krispy Kreme copycat recipes online, I found that there were no shortage of them.
+When I started looking online for recipes for Krispy Kreme doughnuts, I found that there were no shortage of them.
 I did the research for you and combined several recipes and came up with this version that was a big hit with my son and his best friend.
 They said they they were actually BETTER than the real deal.

 Let me know how they turn out for you if you try them.
 Leave a comment below.